giuspen/mxt-app/README.md

 ## I2C debug interface

-Devices can be accessed directly via the *i2c-dev* I2C debug interface by giving adapter and address on command line.
+Devices can be accessed directly via the *i2c-dev* I2C interface by giving adapter and address on command line (and optionaly linux gpio of the CHG).

 The i2c-dev interface is documented in the Linux kernel source, in
     Documentation/i2c/dev-interface